 A.) Fees are determined annually for each age level and are required to be paid at registration.
 Visit our Fees Summary page for a cost break down for each program.

-B.) Fees cover the costs of participation including but not limited to league fees, tournament and/or entry fees, tryouts, tournaments, umpires, uniforms, equipment, and field maintenance.
+B.) Fees cover the costs of participation which include items such as: league fees, tournament entry fees, tryouts, umpires, uniforms, team equipment and field maintenance.
 Fees will not be used to cover/subsidize travel expenses incurred by teams during regular or post season play.
+Player equipment is a family expense.
 Additional fees will be incurred for teams attending National tournaments.

 Visit our Fees Summary page for a full list of prices for all EFP programs

-Our Registration fees are subsidized by the revenues earned at our two tournaments each season.
+EFP Registration fees are subsidized by the revenues earned at our two tournaments each season.
+Without hosting these two (2) tournaments, our registration fees would increase greatly.

 Who can play on an Eagan team?

 Players who live in Eagan and/or attend a school located within the city limits of Eagan.
-This is the "Draw Area" for Eagan Fastpitch and applies to 8U, 10U and 12U teams Draw areas also apply to 14U, 16U and 18U except for those players accepted to a club team.
+This is the "Draw Area" for Eagan Fastpitch and applies to 8U, 10U and 12U teams travel (community) teams.
+Draw areas also apply to 14U, 16U and 18U except for those players accepted onto a club level team.
 If you have an eligiblity question, please reach out before you register.
-Rosters are audited and approved before each season.
+Rosters are audited and approved by the league prior to each season.

 The age classifications are: